Nazism in Sweden: Ideology

-He believes these criteria are also less useful in defining postwar nazism.
+Nilsson believes these criteria are also less useful in defining postwar nazism.
 Some organizations are close to classic nazism, while others tone down anti-semitism and focus on other ethnic groups, develop a neo-liberal direction, draw from sociobiology, developed a democracy-friendly rhetoric, and turned against Nazi Germany.
 Common throughout is racism, elitism, and contempt for the weak.
 Right-wing extremism is a broader term including non-democratic ideas from the right.